About

 The economics of energy industries

-Investigate how the energy transition modifies energy markets and the industrial organization of the sector.
-Identify market designs and pricing mechanisms that insure a reliable supply on clean energy for electricity provision and transportation.
-Focus on wholesale and retail markets, network tariffs and international trade.
+Our researchers investigate how the energy transition modifies energy markets and the industrial organization of the sector.
+We identify market designs and pricing mechanisms that insure a reliable supply of clean energy for electricity provision and transportation.
+We also focus on wholesale and retail markets, network tariffs and international trade.

 The economics of natural resource and the environment

-Analyze public policies and business strategies that aim decarbonating economic activities and improving the environment.
-Evaluate their impact on the economy, health, biodiversity and the climate.
-Provide policy recommendations and impact evaluations to practitioners and policy makers.
+In this program, our goal is to analyze public policies and business strategies that aim to decarbonate economic activities and improve the environment.
+We evaluate their impact on the economy, health, biodiversity and the climate, providing recommendations and impact evaluations to practitioners and policymakers.